yavzali/AgenticSMFScraper/Knowledge/WEB_ASSESSMENT_GUIDE.md

    │  ↓
    │  Re-extract full details (single product extraction) │  ↓
+   │  🆕 Download images from retailer URLs
+   │  ↓
+   │  🆕 Upload to Shopify as DRAFT (status='draft')
+   │  ↓
+   │  🆕 Save to local DB with shopify_status='draft', shopify_image_urls
+   │  ↓
    │  Send to Assessment Pipeline for MODESTY ASSESSMENT │  ↓
-   │  Human reviews on web interface
+   │  🆕 Human reviews on web interface (with Shopify CDN images) │  ↓
+   │  🆕 If "Modest" or "Moderately Modest" → Publish on Shopify (status='active')
+   │  🆕 If "Not Modest" → Keep as draft in Shopify
    │  ↓
-   │  If "Modest" or "Moderately Modest" → Import to Shopify │  If "Not Modest" → Store in database, don't import │
+   │  🆕 Update local DB: shopify_status='published' or 'draft'
+   │
 4. CASE B: Suspected Duplicate (fuzzy title+price match, but not 100% certain) │  ↓
+   │  Re-extract full details (NEW - previously skipped) │  ↓
+   │  🆕 Download images from retailer URLs
+   │  ↓
+   │  🆕 Upload to Shopify as DRAFT (status='draft')
+   │  ↓
+   │  🆕 Save to local DB with shopify_status='draft', shopify_image_urls
+   │  ↓
    │  Send to Assessment Pipeline for DUPLICATION ASSESSMENT │  ↓
-   │  Human reviews on web interface
+   │  🆕 Human reviews on web interface (with Shopify CDN images) │  ↓
-   │  ↓
-   │  If "Duplicate" → Mark as duplicate, don't import │  If "Not Duplicate" → Treat as new product, proceed to modesty assessment
+   │  If "Duplicate" → Mark as duplicate, keep as draft │  If "Not Duplicate" → Treat as new product, proceed to modesty assessment
 ```